bahamas10/sombra/05-skycoder-forum-post/README.md

 The post text data reads:

->  "la que tiene la información; tiene el poder"
+>  "la que tiene la informacion; tiene el poder"

-Translated is
+Translated

 > She who has the information; has the power